L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

-If there is a negative river twist, we consider the same oriented arcs $\alpha$ and $\beta$, and on each of the two boundary components of $M$ we obtain the train track depicted on the right-hand side of Figure \ref{fig: river_twist_neg}.
-This train track realises all the slopes in $(-1,\infty)$ and so we obtain taut foliations on $M(r_1,r_2)$ for all $(r_1,r_2)\in (-1,\infty)^2$.
+If there is a negative river twist, we consider the same oriented arcs $\alpha$ and $\beta$ (see Figure \ref{fig: river_twist_neg}), and on each of the two boundary components we obtain the train track depicted in Figure \ref{fig: train track river twist}$b)$, that is of type $b)+c)$.
+This train track realises all the slopes in $(-1, +\infty)$ and so we obtain taut foliations on $M(r_1,r_2)$ for all $(r_1,r_2)\in (-1, +\infty)^2$.